Dindori, Maharashtra Assembly constituency

 Dindori Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.
-It is reserved for Scheduled Tribes (ST) community.
+It is reserved for the Scheduled Tribes (ST) community.

 Overview

 Dindori (दिंडोरी) Vidhan Sabha seat is part of the Dindori Lok Sabha constituency along with five other Vidhan Sabha segments, namely Chandwad, Kalvan, Nandgaon, Niphad and Yeola.
 All the constituencies are situated in Nashik district.